 Either yes or no, indicating whether the autotagger should use multiple threads.
-This makes things faster but may behave strangely.
+This makes things substantially faster by overlapping work: for example, it can copy files for one album in parallel with looking up data in MusicBrainz for a different album.
+You may want to disable this when debugging problems with the autotagger.
 Defaults to yes.

-format item
+format\item